 In Austria, the phone was sold by Mils Electronic,

 where it filled a gap in their product portfolio.

 Although the slightly older Spendex 40

 crypto phone uses the same LPC-10 speech digitizer, it is not compatible

 with the PNVX.
 The PNVX uses a Philips proprietary encryption algorithm,

-whereas the Spendex 40 uses the NSA's highly secret
+whilst the Spendex 40 uses the highly secret

 PNVX phones were still used by the Dutch Army and by NATO after